thingsboard/thingsboard.github.io/docs/iot-gateway/mqtt.md

 ```

 As you can use **deviceNameFilter** and **methodFilter** to apply different mapping rules for different devices/methods.
-Once Gateway receives RPC request from server to device, it will publish corresponding message based on **requestTopicExpression** and **valueExpression**.
+Once Gateway receives RPC request from the server to the device, it will publish the corresponding message based on **requestTopicExpression** and **valueExpression**.
-In case you expect reply to the request from device, you should also specify **responseTopicExpression** and **responseTimeout**.
+In case you expect the reply to the request from device, you should also specify **responseTopicExpression** and **responseTimeout**.
 The Gateway will subscribe to the "response" topic and wait for device reply until "timeout" is detected.

 Example of device application written in javascript: